chausner/PSBoinc/README.md

 Examples
 --------
-Do not receive new work from any project
+Do not receive new work from any project:
 ```powershell
 Get-BoincProject | Set-BoincProject -NoMoreWork
 ```
-Abort all tasks that are at least 3 days behind their deadline
+Abort all tasks that are at least 3 days behind their deadline:
 ```powershell
 Get-BoincTask | where { ([DateTimeOffset]::Now - $_.ReportDeadline).TotalDays -ge 3 } | Stop-BoincTask
 ```
-Show a list of all current tasks from Rosetta@home and PrimeGrid, grouped by project and sorted by progress
+Show a list of all current tasks from Rosetta@home and PrimeGrid, grouped by project and sorted by progress:
 ```powershell
 Get-BoincTask -Project rosetta*,prime* | sort FractionDone -Descending | fl -GroupBy ProjectUrl -Property WorkunitName,FractionDone
 ```
-Suspend tasks after their next checkpoint and shutdown the machine
+Suspend tasks after their next checkpoint and shutdown the machine:
 ```powershell
 while ($true)
 {